DIY: Create your own Maison Fauve hair bow barrette

 -

-Close the unsewn portion with a hand seam.
+Close the unsewn portion with hand stitching.

 -